AdaCore/learn/courses/SPARK_for_the_MISRA_C_Developer/index.rst

 .. container:: content-description

     This book presents the SPARK technology -- the SPARK subset of Ada and its supporting static analysis tools -- through an example-driven comparison with the rules in the widely known MISRA C subset of the C language.

+    This document was prepared by Yannick Moy, with contributions and review from Ben Brosgol.

 .. only:: builder_html